Big-data-Group-97/Learning-From-Netwok-Project-/LfN_project.md

 # Plan after porposal submission

-## step 0 - Prof Feedback
-Consider prof feedback
-Resources and advice are very welcome

-## step 1 - Problem Identification
-Details matter, give proper definitions
-- graph type and properties
-- metrics of damage
+## Identified problem types
+1. unweighted, directed, changes in shortes path length, removal of node
+  - logistic structures, cost is need to change transport flows
+  - possible relaxing path checks only between `sources` and `consumers`
+  - damage is amount of change in the shortest paths costs
+2. Maximum flow problem, changes of flow, removal of node
+  - infrastructure networks, such as gas, oil, electricity, traffic, more
-- type of damage
+  - need definition of producers and consumers
-No algorithm design, only work on problem identification and definition Identify, classify and rank, will have to compare and select best fits for project Develop individually first, compare and choose the best candidates later
+  - identify critical infrastructure elements for simple logistical networks
+3. unweighted, directed, Motif count change on removal of node
+  - applications in genetic and biological networks
+  - need careful performance considerations
+  - perhaps even consider changes from one mortif to another ?

 ## step 2 - Basic Literature Review
+Identify potential preexisting framework to take advantage of, bothb tehoretical and practical identify valid datasets, especially small/artifical ones Identify preexisting work on the problem definition and algorithms

 Consider present literature
 Consult materials that might cover the topic
 - books
 - papers
 - online resources

-- professors advice
-Identify potential preexisting framework to take advantage of No need for deep research, just verifying presence or not of preexisting research and taking advantage of common work The more there is, the less theoretical work we need to do Documet all research and sources
+The more there is, the less theoretical work we need to do Documet all research and sources
-Research individually, compare often and share resources
+Research individually, share resources

 ## step 3 - Further Discussion
 When problem definition and literature review complete, meet to discuss future steps